Here are the top Institutional holders of GoPro Inc. (GPRO) shares

 GoPro Inc. (GPRO) Insider Activity

-A total of 37 insider transactions have happened at GoPro Inc. (GPRO) in the last six months, with sales accounting for 21 and purchases happening 16 times.
+A total of 41 insider transactions have happened at GoPro Inc. (GPRO) in the last six months, with sales accounting for 23 and purchases happening 18 times.
 The most recent transaction is an insider sale by Saltman Eve T., the company’s VP, Corp/Bus Dev, GC, Sec.
-SEC filings show that Saltman Eve T. sold 28,594 shares of the company’s common stock on Mar 10 at a price of $9.00 per share for a total of $0.26 million.
+SEC filings show that Saltman Eve T. sold 10,000 shares of the company’s common stock on Mar 12 at a price of $10.00 per share for a total of $100000.0.
 Following the sale, the insider now owns 0.23 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.